esterfb3397/package-python-tinybird-interview/README.md

-# NYC Yellow Taxi — P90 Trip Distance Filter
+# NYC Yellow Taxi: P90 Trip Distance Filter

 Filters NYC Yellow Taxi trips above the **90th percentile** in `trip_distance` for a given parquet file.
 One file is processed per execution and the result is saved as a parquet file.